Storing Leftover Paint Properly

 The reason is that each paint store’s machine is calibrated slightly differently.
 So, one Sherwin-Williams or Benjamin Moore paint store will vary from the next, even when choosing the same color and paint type.

-Secondly, paint manufacturers change color formulations over time, which results in subtle color variations.
-So, in many cases, those cans of leftover paint that “take up space” are the difference between a minor, low-cost touchup vs. a more involved repaint.
+Secondly, paint manufacturers change color formulations over time, resulting in subtle color variations.
+So, in many cases, those cans of leftover paint that “take up space” are the difference between a minor, low-cost touchup and a more involved repaint.

 Leftover paint cans are the best means to reference color, sheen, and paint brand.
-However, even that original can of paint can be negatively affected if not properly stored.
+However, even original cans of paint can be negatively affected if not properly stored.

-Make sure to label which room or areas the paint was applied for future reference.
+- Label which room or areas the paint was applied to for future reference.

 Knowing how to store paint properly is critical to increasing its shelf life.
-Many people will stash their leftover paint out of the way in an attic or garage.
-Unfortunately, those are among the worst places to store excess paint.
+Many people stash their leftover paint out of the way in an attic or garage, which are among the worst places to store excess paint.

 Often forgotten, some paints are flammable, and most are hazardous, yet the storage requirements are the same whether the paint is interior house paint or exterior.